 As an example, The Ways To Wealth is a personal finance blog that teaches people better ways to make and save money.

-There are a lot of things I’m passionate about (finance, sports, fitness, family, to name a few).
-Yet, as a CFP® with 10+ years of experience in financial services, I found it clear where I can provide the most value.
+There are a lot of things I’m passionate about — finance, sports, fitness and family, to name a few.
+Yet, as a CFP® with 10 years of experience in financial services, it was pretty clear where I could provide the most value.

-I happened to have had a lot of expertise in a good blogging niche (personal finance).
-Yet, expertise isn’t required.
+In my case, I happened to have professional experience and expertise in a good blogging niche (personal finance).
+However, experience and expertise aren’t necessarily a requirement.

 Back then, Trent was far from an expert.
-Instead, Trent wrote about his journey to becoming debt free, which connected to others.
+Instead, he wrote about his journey to becoming debt free, which resonated with readers.

 Blog Niche Ideas: Demand

 What’s smart about choosing a niche where you’re maximizing for value creation is that you don’t need to think as hard about demand.